 \subsection{Code Intelligence}

-The remarkable capabilities of LLMs in code-related tasks have spurred the concept of ``code intelligence''—the comprehensive ability to understand, generate, and manipulate code~\citep{rabin2021understanding,wan2024deep}.
-Early evaluations typically focused on Python code completion tasks, such as HumanEval and MBPP~\citep{zhu-etal-2024-survey}.
-However, as code applications and workflows grow in complexity~\citep{wang2024agents,roberttransforming}, it is increasingly evident that a robust notion of code intelligence must extend beyond unilingual assessments to encompass proficiency across multiple programming languages~\citep{cassano2022multipl,peng-etal-2024-humaneval,chai2024mcevalmassivelymultilingualcode,liu2024mdeval}.
-Furthermore, a growing body of research suggests that comprehensive code intelligence is not a monolithic entity but consists of a set of fundamental, or ``atomic'', tasks.
-While existing taxonomies for code-related LLM tasks vary—for instance, by input/output modalities (e.g., NL-PL, PL-NL) or by user intent~\citep{chen2024survey} —they converge on a core set of underlying capabilities.
-We identify these as: (1) Code Generation: automated creation of source code from natural language descriptions~\citep{chen2021evaluating,austin2021program,zhuo2024bigcodebench}.
-(2) Code Explanation (or Understanding): grasp and articulate the syntax, semantics, functionality, and underlying intent of a given code snippet~\citep{meyerson2025position,fang2024large,nam2024using}.
-(3) Code Reasoning: infer code properties and predict code behavior without execution~\citep{dehghan2024assessing,chen2024reasoning,li2025system}.
-(4) Code Repair: identify and generate patches to correct bugs, vulnerabilities, or other errors in source code~\citep{pasquale2025challenges,liu2024mdeval}.
-While ``code intelligence'' is a broad concept, its decomposition into these four atomic tasks provides a more structured and actionable framework for quantitative evaluation.
+The power of LLMs in code-related tasks has spurred the concept of ``code intelligence''—the comprehensive ability to understand, generate, and manipulate code~\cite{rabin2021understanding,wan2024deep}.
+Early evaluations typically focused on Python code completion tasks, such as HumanEval and MBPP~\cite{zhu-etal-2024-survey}.
+However, as code applications and workflows grow in complexity~\cite{wang2024agents,roberttransforming}, it is increasingly evident that a robust notion of code intelligence must extend beyond unilingual assessments to encompass proficiency across multiple programming languages~\cite{cassano2022multipl,peng-etal-2024-humaneval,chai2024mcevalmassivelymultilingualcode,liu2024mdeval}.
+Furthermore, a growing body of research suggests that comprehensive code intelligence is not a monolithic entity but consists of a set of fundamental or ``atomic'' tasks.
+While existing taxonomies for code-related LLM tasks vary—for instance, by input/output modalities (e.g., NL-PL, PL-NL) or by user intent~\cite{chen2024survey} —they converge on a core set of underlying capabilities.
+We classify them to (1) Code Generation: automated creation of source code from natural language descriptions~\cite{chen2021evaluating,austin2021program,zhuo2024bigcodebench}.
+(2) Code Explanation (or Understanding): grasp and articulate the syntax, semantics, functionality, and underlying intent of a given code snippet~\cite{meyerson2025position,fang2024large,nam2024using}.
+(3) Code Reasoning: infer code properties and predict code behavior without execution~\cite{dehghan2024assessing,chen2024reasoning}.
+(4) Code Repair: identify and generate patches to correct bugs, vulnerabilities, or other errors in source code~\cite{pasquale2025challenges,liu2024mdeval}.
+While ``code intelligence'' is a broad concept, its decomposition into the 4 atomic tasks provides a more structured and actionable framework for quantitative evaluation.